petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-deploying-liferay/liferay-saas-onboarding.md

 ---
 # Liferay SaaS Provisioning

-After learning the benefits of Liferay DXP and the value of Liferay SaaS, Clarity Vision Solutions has signed up for a Liferay SaaS account.
+After learning about the benefits of Liferay DXP and the value of Liferay SaaS, Clarity Vision Solutions has signed up for a Liferay SaaS account.
 In this lesson we will review the Liferay SaaS onboarding process and what you can expect when starting with Liferay SaaS.

 ## Initial Contact